Why Classical Education Needs a Health Companion

 How This Changes the Game

-With Vitae, your school or homeschool doesn’t just check a health education box.
+With Vitae Catholica, your school or homeschool doesn’t just check a health education box.
 You offer something radical: a return to incarnate truth.
 A healing of the split between head and heart, intellect and instinct, doctrine and discipline.
-In a world where children are taught to distrust their bodies, Vitae invites them to listen—to learn—to love their design.
+In a world where children are taught to distrust their bodies, Vitae Catholica invites them to listen—to learn—to love their design.